-But when it comes to frozen meat, the risk of leaving pathogens behind is too high no matter how much you wash the bag.
+But when it comes to frozen meat (or marinade meat), the risk of leaving pathogens behind is too high no matter how much you wash the bag.
 So once you thaw the frozen meat, throw out the bag into the bin.

 This is why it’s a good idea to store frozen meat in small portions.
 There won’t be any remaining meat that needs to be re-sealed in a new bag.

 How Long Can I Store Vacuum Sealed Frozen Meat?

 Normal frozen meat has a freezer life of around 6 months.
 Vacuum sealed frozen meat can last for 2-3 years.
 For ground meat, keep it for 1 year maximum.